J-Siu/johnsiu.com/content/blog/docker-postfix.md

 ##### Configuration Volume

-Container will automatically exit if no configuration volumn (`${POSTFIX_CNF}`), or if configuration volumn is empty.
+Container will automatically exit if no configuration volume (`${POSTFIX_CNF}`), or if configuration volume is empty.

 The permission and ownership of `${POSTFIX_CNF}` is not important.
-Container `start.sh` copys `/postfix` to `/etc/` and applys ownership and permission to `/etec/postfix` accordingly.
+Container `start.sh` copies `/postfix` to `/etc/` and applies ownership and permission to `/etec/postfix` accordingly.

 Postfix configuration come with Alpine package install is included in the container at `/postfix.pkg.tgz`.
-Retrive it with following commands:
+Retrieve it with following commands:

 ```docker
 docker run -d -it --rm --name tmp jsiu/postfix sh